lindsaykwardell/starcomgame.com/rules/play/command.md

 ## Develop Systems

-You may build developments on systems.
-If you control a ship in an uncontrolled system, you may pay 1 credit to build a development.
+You may build developments in systems not controlled by other players.
+If you control a non-Fighter ship in an uncontrolled system, you may pay 1 credit to build a development.
 This gives you control of the system.
 You may build additional developments by paying the number of developments on the system plus 1.
 (In order to go from 1 development to 2, you must pay 2 credits).

-Systems can only have a number of developments on them equal to their maximum development value in the top right corner of the card.
+Systems can only have a number of developments on them equal to their maximum development value, located in the top right corner of the card.

 <div class="page-break"></div>